 5. Shorten your stride

-You may be tempted to take longer steps as you descend, since gravity will be on your side.
-Don’t; you’ll hugely increase the risk of misstepping and falling.
+You may be tempted to take longer steps as you descend, since gravity is on your side.
+Don’t; you increase the risk of misstepping and falling.
 Do the opposite instead!

 6. Watch your step